augustob/DiffIdeas/README.md

 This solution doesn’t include any calls or libraries for diffing data.
 This solution presents simple algorithms and a visual representation to the given problem.

+## Simple user input/edit

+The application presents firstly a simple user interface where the data can be typed, read or edited.
+There is an option to read Json data from embedded examples.

 ## Test 0: The first condition

 The first test and costless is the size.